-Only holders of our common stock as of the close of business on March 24, 2022, which is the record date for the 2022 Annual Meeting (the "Record Date"), are entitled to vote at the 2022 Annual Meeting.
-As of the Record Date, there were 84,654,451 shares of our common stock outstanding and entitled to vote.
-In deciding all matters at the 2022 Annual Meeting, each stockholder will be entitled to one vote for each share of common stock held on the Record Date.
+Only holders of our common stock as of the close of business on March 30, 2023 which is the record date for the 2023 Annual Meeting (the "Record Date"), are entitled to vote at the 2023 Annual Meeting.
+As of the Record Date, there were 82,590,822 shares of our common stock outstanding and entitled to vote.
+In deciding all matters at the 2023 Annual Meeting, each stockholder will be entitled to one vote for each share of common stock held on the Record Date.
 We do not have cumulative voting rights for the election of directors.

-For ten days prior to the 2022 Annual Meeting, a list of stockholders eligible to vote at the 2022 Annual Meeting will be available for review by any stockholder for any purpose relating to the 2022 Annual Meeting during regular business hours at our principal executive offices.
+For ten days prior to the 2023 Annual Meeting, a list of stockholders eligible to vote at the 2023 Annual Meeting will be available for review by any stockholder for any purpose relating to the 2023 Annual Meeting during regular business hours at our principal executive offices.
 Stockholders interested in viewing the list can contact our corporate secretary to schedule an appointment by writing to Upstart Holdings, Inc., Attention: Corporate Secretary, 2950 S. Delaware Street, Suite 300, San Mateo, California 94403.
-The list of stockholders eligible to vote at the 2022 Annual Meeting will be available online at www.virtualshareholdermeeting.com/UPST2022 during the entirety of the 2022 Annual Meeting.